anikscreations/educate-pwa/README.md

 1.1.
 Open the terminal, go to the folder where you want **sih** repository to be installed and run:
-`git clone https://github.com/YOUR_USERNAME/smart-india-hackathon.git` (Only Your particular USER_NAME will be allowed to do so, as this is the private repo)
+`git clone https://github.com/shubham3597/smart-india-hackathon.git` (Only Your particular USER_NAME will be allowed to do so, as this is the private repo)

-*(replace `YOUR_USERNAME` by your github username)*

 1.2.
 Go to `sih/` folder and run `npm install`.

 1.3.
 Go to `sih/public/` folder and run `npm install`.

 1.4.
-Still in `sih/public/` folder, run `ng build` or run `ng serve` to serve the app on port 3000 and 4200 respectively.
+Still in `sih/public/` folder, run `ng build`.

-1.5.
-Run `nodemon server` to start the server in the `sih/` main dir.

 ## 2. Running The App On Your Machine